The Federal Energy Management Program (FEMP) offers the following checklist to help agencies conserve energy at the office.

 - Unplug equipment that drains energy when not in use (i.e. cell phone chargers, fans, coffeemakers, desktop printers, radios, etc.).

-- Replace cathode ray tube (CRT) monitors with LED or liquid crystal display (LCD) monitors.
+- Use LED or liquid crystal display (LCD) monitors.

 - Turn off your computer and monitors at the end of the work day, if possible.
 If you leave your desk for an extended time, turn off your monitor.
-(See IT & Electronics.)
+Ensure that low standby power is enabled in the computer settings.

-- Turn off photocopier at night or purchase a new copier with low standby feature.
-Purchase printers and fax machines with power management feature and use it.
-(See IT & Electronics.)
+- Use copiers with a low standby feature.
+Purchase printers and fax machines with power management feature and enable the features.

 - Coordinate with vending machine vendor to turn off advertising lights.